onlabsorg/stilo/docs/cli.md

 Usage: olojs [options] [command]

 Options:
   -v --version                  output the version number -h, --help                    display help for command

 Commands:
-  init                           Initializes the current directory as the
+  init                          Initializes the current directory as the root
+                                of an olojs document package
+  install <plugin>              Installs a plugin uninstall <plugin>            Uninstalls a plugin read <path>                   Fetches a document source and prints it to
+                                the stdout
-                                 root of an olojs document package install <plugin>               Installs a plugin uninstall <plugin>             Uninstalls a plugin render <path> [args...]
-Render a document and prints it to the stdout list [path]                    Lists the content of a directory start [options] [server-name]  Serve the current package over HTTP help [command]                 display help for command
+  render <path> [args...]
+Render a document and prints it to the stdout list [path]                   Lists the content of a directory run <command-name> [args...]
+Runs one of the plugged-in commands help [command]                display help for command
 ```

 ## olojs init